Staff & Advisors Bios

 Kevin McGarry

-Director, Office of Academic Affairs
+Director, Academic Advising

 B.S., M.B.A., M.S.I.A., Florida State University; J.D., LL.M., University of Florida

 Kevin McGarry is a Director in the Office of Academic Affairs and an adjunct professor of business strategy at Georgetown’s McDonough School of Business.
-In addition to his J.D. and Tax LL.M. degrees, Professor McGarry holds an M.B.A., an M.S.I.A. in Economics, was a Robert F. Kennedy Compass Sustainable Finance & Investing Fellow through the RFK Center for Justice and Human Rights and Columbia University, and a Hugo Grotius Faculty Research Scholar with the University of Michigan.
+In addition to his J.D. and Tax LL.M. degrees, he holds an M.B.A., an M.S.I.A. in Economics, was a Robert F. Kennedy Compass Sustainable Finance & Investing Fellow through the RFK Center for Justice and Human Rights and Columbia University, and a Hugo Grotius Faculty Research Scholar with the University of Michigan.

 OAA Staff